While cold food is great filling the stomach on a temporary basis, there is no way to replace a warm sustaining meal.

-If you want an inexpensive camping stove then look no further than the Deluxe Portable Gas Butane Stove.
-With a variety of features normally found on much larger and more expensive stoves, this compact and powerful gas Butane stove is good choice for your next camping trip.
+If your just looking for a cheap camping stove then look no further than the Deluxe Portable Gas Butane Stove.
+With a variety of features normally found on much larger and more expensive stoves, this compact and inexpensive butane gas stove is good choice for your next camping trip.

 No matches necessary, this unit has a piezoelectric ignition system to light the stove and keep it lit with the windshield designed to keep the flame protected.